mattcroat/redesign/posts/using-tailwind-with-vite/using-tailwind-with-vite.md

 ---
 title: Using Tailwind With Vite
-description: Quick demonstration of how to set up Vite and Tailwind
+description: Learn how to set up Vite and Tailwind.
-slug: 'using-tailwind-with-vite'
+slug: using-tailwind-with-vite
-published: '2021-10-3'
+published: 2021-10-3
-category: 'css'
+category: css
 ---

 # Using Tailwind With Vite